EpocDotFr/craft-n-escape/README.md

 # Craft N' Escape

-Items and crafting recipes for [The Escapists](http://escapistgame.com/), on one filterable page.
+Items and crafting recipes for The Escapists [1](https://www.team17.com/games/escapists/) & [2](https://www.team17.com/games/the-escapists-2/), on one filterable page.
 Available at [craft-n-escape.epoc.fr](https://craft-n-escape.epoc.fr/).

 _Because everyone loves it when a plan comes together_

 ## Features

+**Note:** Only The Escapists 1 is supported at this moment.
+The Escapists 2 support will hopefully come soon.

   - Web-based
   - List of all available items with all their attributes
-    - Can be filtered in many ways (is craftable, is buyable, is illegal, etc)
+    - Can be filtered in many ways (is craftable, is illegal, etc)
     - Crafting recipes
     - Links to [The Escapists wiki](http://theescapists.gamepedia.com/)
     - Items image
   - Given a list of items you own, you can get the list of items you can craft
-  - (Internal) Crafting recipes editor (used to convert The Escapists crafting recipes format to the Craft N' Escape one)
+  - (Internal) Crafting recipes editor (used to convert The Escapists 1 crafting recipes format to the Craft N' Escape one)
   - (Internal) Items images extractor
-  - Only The Escapists is supported.
-The Escapists 2 support is - hopefuly - ongoing

 ## Prerequisites

   - Should work on any Python 3.x version.
 Feel free to test with another Python version and give me feedback
-  - A [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/)-capable web server (optional, but recommended)
+  - (Optional, but recommended) A [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/)-capable web server
-  - (Optional) The Escapists game, if you need to extract the items data or images
+  - (Optional) The Escapists 1 and/or 2, if you need to extract the items data or images

 ## Installation